NateWr/restaurant-reservations/readme.md

 * Initial release

 ## Upgrade Notice

+#### 1.8.1
+This update fixes a bug in the booking form block where the location would not be reloaded correctly after saving.

+#### 1.8
+This update adds a block to the new Gutenberg editor for the booking form.

 #### 1.7.8
 This update fixes a bug which removed the GDPR consent status for a booking when the booking was edited.
 It also adds an option to modify the FROM email header address and updates some translations.